la2050/archive/_projects/2015/feedthedolphins.md

   business as the most powerful force for positive change; we believe that brands have not only the opportunity, but also the obligation to make the world a better place to live.
-'In one to three sentences, please describe your proposal.': >- Tiny Rebellion will use the $100,000 dollar grant to create a campaign around four unrecognized dolphin statues located in the Santa Monica area that serve as donation points for the cities homeless service agencies.
-The
-  #FeedtheDolphins campaign will include lead up promotions to a one-day
-  experiential event that will raise awareness for the existing donation program, and show how the local community can use their spare change to make a big difference.
 Where will you be working?:
   - Westside
 How do you plan to use these resources to make change?: